2018 24 Hours of Le Mans: Post-testing balance of performance changes

 Following testing the ACO altered the balance of performance for a second time in the LMGTE Pro and Am categories.
 The Aston Martin Vantage GTE received an increase in performance with its turbocharger boost pressure raised and a 4 l increase in maximum fuel volume.
-BMW and Ford had their car's performance raised with a minor increase in turbocharger boost ratio; the Ford's fuel allocation was lowered to 2 l.
+BMW and Ford had their car's performance raised with a minor increase in turbocharger boost ratio; the Ford's fuel allocation was lowered by 2 l.
 The Chevrolet Corvette C7.R, BMW and Ford vehicles received weight increases.
 Porsche had no performance changes.
 In LMGTE Am the Aston Martin Vantage was given an increase of 2 l.
 Porsche and Ferrari had no performance alterations.

 Practice

 A single four-hour free practice session on 13 June was available to the teams before the three qualifying sessions.
 Rain forecast for 14 June prompted several teams to set laps at full racing speed in anticipation of the first qualifying session determining the race's starting order.
-Toyota led from the start once again, with Kobayashi going fastest in the final 20 minutes at 3 minutes, 18.718 seconds, half a second faster than Buemi in second.
+Toyota led from the start once again, with Kobayashi going fastest in the final 20 minutes at 3:18.718, half a second faster than Buemi in second.
 Laurent and Ben Hanley of the DragonSpeed team were third and fourth and Jenson Button for the SMP squad completed the top five.
-Oreca cars took the first five positions in the LMP2 category with a lap of 3 minutes, 26.529 seconds from Vergne, followed by Chatin, Loïc Duval of the TDS Racing team, Berthon and Tristan Gommendy for the Graff squad.
+Oreca cars took the first five positions in the LMP2 category with a lap of 3:26.529 from Vergne, followed by Chatin, Loïc Duval of the TDS Racing team, Berthon and Tristan Gommendy for the Graff squad.

 The No. 37 Jackie Chan car of Nabil Jeffri sustained right-front corner damage in a crash at Indianapolis corner mid-way through the session and the car did not return to the circuit.
-Porsches led the first three positions in LMGTE Pro with a lap of 3 minutes, 50.819 seconds from Laurens Vanthoor's No. 92 RSR leading the class until his teammate Pilet overtook him with 20 minutes to go.
+Porsches led the first three positions in LMGTE Pro with a lap of 3:50.819 from Laurens Vanthoor's No. 92 RSR leading the class until his teammate Pilet overtook him with 20 minutes to go.
 Pla was the fastest non-Porsche in fourth and Miguel Molina's No. 71 AF Corse Ferrari was fifth.
 Matteo Cairoli helped Porsche to be fastest in LMGTE Am, ahead of Ben Barker's Gulf car and Fisichella.
 Pilet had an accident at the exit to the first Mulsanne Chicane, damaging the No. 93 car against a tyre wall and scattering debris on the circuit.
 A local slow zone was required after Michael Wainwright beached the No. 86 Gulf Porsche in a gravel trap at the Dunlop Curve.